Where great work is born.

 NEXT is a low-cost, four-week portfolio enhancement program where you’ll take one campaign from a creative brief to a super-comped, book-ready piece.
 And you’ll have some of the industry’s most well known (and well connected) talented helping you along the way.
 Not to mention, we’ll be posting your work as we go.
 So you’ll get great work and even better exposure.

-Spring session application deadline EXTENDED to FRIDAY, APRIL 4.
+2017 Spring session application deadline is FRIDAY, MARCH 24.

 A Letter from Brian Suter